 Volunteers will be placed in same-sex shared bungalows with private bathroom.
 Bungalows also available for families, couples and individuals.

-Towels, toiletries and personal hygiene products are NOT provided.
-A set of sheets and mosquito net are provided for each bed.
+Toiletries and personal hygiene products are NOT provided.
+A bed sheets and mosquito net are provided for each bed.

 Cabins are regularly cleaned by the staff, and extra cleaning supplies are available at any time.

 We have different areas to work on the various activities related to each project, like the lab for field sample and data processing, equipment and material storage, etc., the warehouse and tool shed for maintenance and construction, the Mahogany workshop for all the wood work, the Taricaya Rescue Center with specific areas for wildlife husbandry, medical center, feeding station, etc.

 LECTURE AND TV ROOM

 This common area is used for the lectures and talks related to the projects and on free times you can take a book from the shelf or enjoy a movie on the TV when the generator is on.

 Human life can have a deep impact on any ecosystem when we try to fulfill all our needs as a globalized world.